 Using PS Script Analyzer

 The PowerShell Script Analyzer is a PowerShell module produced by the PowerShell team that analyzes your code and provides opportunities to improve.
-You can download the latest version of the module from the PowerShell gallery.
+You can download the latest version of the module from the PowerShell Gallery.

-If you are using the VS Code code editor to develop your code, you should know that the script analyzer is built-in to VS Code.
-So as you are developing your PowerShell script, VS code highlights any errors which the script analyzer finds.
+If you are using the VS Code code editor to develop your code, you should know that the Script Analyzer is built-in to VS Code.
+So as you are developing your PowerShell script, VS code highlights any errors which the Script Analyzer finds.
 VS Code, therefore, helps you to write better code straightaway.

 Another feature of the PS Script Analyzer is the ability to reformat PowerShell code to be more readable.
 You have numerous settings you can configure to tell you how the Script Analyzer should reformat your code.

-Getting Ready
+Getting ready

 This recipe uses SRV1, a domain-joined Windows Server 2022 host.